Logarithmic entanglement growth from disorder-free localization in the two-leg compass ladder: Out-of-time-order correlator

 where it is convenient to write

 We consider the following components of the OTOC, written in terms of the spins $\hat{S}_j^\alpha$ and $\hat{\tau}_j^\alpha$, which are rung-KW dual to the `physical' spins $\hat{\sigma}_j^\alpha$

 The state $\ket{\Psi}$ corresponds to the initial state of the spins $\hat{\sigma}_j^\alpha$.
-In the following, we focus on the spins in the infinite temperature, translationally-invariant (disorder-free) initial state given in~\eqref{eqn:disorder-free-inf-temp}, although similar phenomenology may be found in the OTOC evaluated in equilibrium.
+In the following, we focus on the spins in the infinite temperature, translationally-invariant (disorder-free) initial state given in~\eqref{eqn:disorder-free-inf-temp}, although similar phenomenology may be found in the OTOC evaluated in equilibrium (data not shown).

 Focusing to begin with on the component $F_{11}^{xx}(x_i, x_j; t)$, we find that in the fermionic language it evaluates to a double Loschmidt echo averaged over the various charge configurations at infinite temperature